Orelavant/cs345-ConcurrencyAndCodesign/lab5/ApesandLadders/src/README-synchronization.txt

 to the number of apes that cross from one side at a time, so that the other side gets a chance to cross too.

-What was implemented after many tries:
+What was implemented after many iterations:
 Assuming that we cannot know how many apes exist (i.e. by grabbing the number from jungle).